 - Cover and place in the fridge to marinate for 1 hour.

-- Heat a large skillet over medium-high heat.
+- Heat a large skillet over medium-high heat (this clean ceramic nonstick skillet is a fave of ours.
+Read our clean cookware guide to see all of our favorite picks).
 Add 1 tablespoon safflower oil.
 Add jackfruit and cook for 30 minutes, stirring frequently.
 Remove from heat.